• Home

 Left: Jeff Bezos.
 Right: Reid Hoffman.

-Launching a billion-dollar business or rising to the top of the C-suite requires making some sacrifices, and oftentimes, downtime can be in short supply.
+Launching a billion-dollar business or rising to the top of the C-suite requires making some sacrifices, and often, downtime can be in short supply.
 CEOs are divided on how they feel about work-life balance, but many seem to take issue with the concept itself.
 And Amazon founder Jeff Bezos is set on redefining the notion on his own terms in leading the retail giant that just dethroned Walmart as the No. 1 company on the Fortune 500.

 Recommended Video

 “I don’t love the word ‘balance’ because it implies a tradeoff,” Bezos said at Italian Tech Week last year.
 “I’ve often had people ask me, ‘How do you deal with work-life balance?’
-And I’ll say ‘I like work-life harmony because if you’re happy at home, you’ll be better at work.
+And I’ll say, ‘I like work-life harmony because if you’re happy at home, you’ll be better at work.
 If you’re better at work, you’ll be better at home.’
 These things go together.
 It’s not a strict tradeoff.”

 It’s not the first time the entrepreneur worth $231 billion has struck back against the idea.
-In 2018, Bezos called work-life balance a “debilitating phrase” for the same reason: it implied that one has to give, in order for the other to thrive.
+In 2018 Bezos called work-life balance a “debilitating phrase” for the same reason: It implied that one has to give, in order for the other to thrive.
 Instead, he likes to use the word “harmony,” and likened the concept to a “circle.”

 Andrew Feldman, CEO of $23 billion AI chip company Cerebras